dbiswas0605/MCS-DS-CS598-DLH-HiCu/README.md

 Acknowledgement
 -----
-A large portion of the code in this repository is borrowed from [foxlf823/Multi-Filter-Residual-Convolutional-Neural-Network ](https://github.com/foxlf823/Multi-Filter-Residual-Convolutional-Neural-Network).
+A large portion of the code in this repository is borrowed from original HiCu repository [https://github.com/wren93/HiCu-ICD] and also from [foxlf823/Multi-Filter-Residual-Convolutional-Neural-Network
+](https://github.com/foxlf823/Multi-Filter-Residual-Convolutional-Neural-Network).
 Thanks to their great work.